 This vegan taco meat is an easy recipe for all of your favorite tacos, burritos, bowls and more!
-It’s gluten free, bursting with flavor and incredibly easy to make.
-It’ll impress even the biggest meat eater in the room and is perfect for meal prep.
+It’s gluten free, bursting with flavor and easy to make.
+It’ll impress even the biggest meat eater in the room!

 Does anyone else feel like winter is the season for all things tacos and burritos?
 Maybe because it’s dark by noon and so cold out my lips are always blue so I crave all the warming spices of tacos.